kei-linyugui20223638023/Weather_dashboard_project/README.md

-以下是修正后的 Markdown 格式内容：
-markdown复制
-# Weather Dashboard Web Application README
+# Weather Dashboard Web Application README (main branch)

 ## 1. Project Overview
 The Weather Dashboard is a feature-rich web application for weather queries.
 It aims to provide users with a convenient way to obtain weather information.
 Users can either manually enter the name of a city or use the auto-location function to get the real-time weather conditions, today's weather forecast, and the 5-day weather prediction for a specific city.
 Additionally, the application is equipped with a RESTful API interface, facilitating data interaction and secondary development for developers.

 ## 2. Functional Features
-1. **Real-Time Weather Query**: Based on the city name entered by the user or the location information obtained through auto-location, the application calls the OpenWeatherMap API to retrieve real-time weather data, including temperature, humidity, weather condition descriptions, and corresponding weather icons.
+1. **Current Weather Query**: Based on the city name entered by the user or the location information obtained through auto-location, the application calls the OpenWeatherMap API to retrieve current weather data, including temperature, humidity, weather condition descriptions, and corresponding weather icons.
-2. **Today's Weather Forecast**: It fetches the weather data for different time periods of the day, extracts wind speed and direction information, and generates a wind rose diagram to visually display the wind conditions of the day.
+2. **Today's Weather Information**: It fetches the weather data for different time periods of the day, extracts wind speed and direction information, and generates a wind rose diagram to visually display the wind conditions of the day.
 3. **5-Day Weather Prediction**: The application acquires the 5-day weather prediction data, calculates and presents the daily maximum temperature, minimum temperature, and average temperature.
 It also shows weather icons, weather condition descriptions, and precipitation probabilities, visually presenting the weather change trends through charts and tables.
 4. **Visualization**: By using various visualization methods such as temperature progress bars, humidity gauges, wind rose diagrams, temperature charts, and precipitation probability pie charts, the weather data is presented to users in an intuitive and understandable way.
 5. **RESTful API Interface**: A RESTful API is provided, which supports the retrieval of real-time weather data, today's weather data, and 5-day weather prediction data, enabling other applications to integrate and use this weather data.